OpenWaterFoundation/owf-data-co-legislative-districts/README.md

 ## License ##

 The data from the State of Colorado are public.
-No restrictions are currently placed on the OWF dataset.
+No restrictions are currently placed on use of the dataset.
 Using attribution consistent with the following license is appreciated.

 [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)